-Never take risks with your savings in the Stock Market
+Mitigate risks with your savings in the Stock Market

-You can not make this money again – remember you are retired.
+If the market were to dip or crash, where would that leave your retirement savings?
 The decisions you make today will have a positive or negative effect on your retirement plan later on.
 How you prepare yourself will determine the outcome.